 Does Highlighting Cause Hair Loss?

 Yes, highlighting may cause hair loss.
-When going for a subtle highlight, risks may be minimal.
-However, even lighter highlights can cause more significant risks like hair loss.
+The risks may be minimal when going for a subtle highlight.
+However, even lighter highlights can cause more significant risks, such as hair loss.

 One can risk hair using any hair treatments that include bleaching and chemicals.
 On the other hand, highlights aren’t as terrible for hair in the long run.
 It all depends on how many highlights you want to do.
 The harm would be minimal if you chose subtle highlights.
 Platinum and blonde highlights, on the other hand, can cause significant damage to your hair.
 It is primarily due to bleach.
 It causes dry hair ends by removing hair pigments from the hair shaft.